wovo/sccots/dockers/readme.md

 The docker server is the entity that runs docker containers.
 A docker server on Linux can run only Linux containers.
-A docker server on Windows can be configured to run either windows containers, or Linux containers (using WSL), but not both at the same time.
+A docker server on Windows can be configured to run either Windows containers, or Linux containers (using WSL), but not both at the same time.
 However, a container can run a VM, and that VM can run an OS that is different from the host.